limneos/LibNotifyWatch/readme.md

  Saurik for cycript and everything else

- Many other developers from IRC from which I've learned a lot, including rpetrich, BigBoss, DB42, kennytm, mringwal, TheZimm, Yllier
+ Many other developers from IRC from which I've learned a lot, including rpetrich, BigBoss, DB42, kennytm, chpwn, mringwal, TheZimm, Yllier